Health protection

 The EU provided a much-needed support for Serbian laboratories, by donating modern equipment and supplies in the total value of 4.9 million EUR.
 One of many examples of the substantial, long-term European support for the Serbian healthcare system is this: Serbian researchers are now able to test more samples for SARS-CoV2 thanks to the network referential laboratories equipped by the European Union.

-the EU support to the health sector has been extensive, higher than other non-
+In the past, the EU support to the health sector has been extensive, higher than other non- EU countries.
+Since then, assistance is provided only for specific acquis issues from the EU integration facility – twinnings on communicable diseases and tobacco control.

-Human Origin - 3 MEUR, and another 3.55 MEUR is planned from IPA 2020 for Communicable
+IPA 2018 provides assistance for Substances of Human Origin - 3 MEUR, and another 3.55 MEUR is planned from IPA 2020 for Communicable Diseases, both prominent in Chapter 28 and important for the opening of the Chapter.

 Emergency EU assistance to Serbia in the fight against COVID-19: